courselabs/kubernetes/labs/configmaps/README.md

 > Refresh the web app and you'll see new settings coming from the `config/override.json` file

-📋 Check the filesystem inside the container to see the file loaded from the ConfigMap.
+📋 Check the filesystem inside the container to see the file loaded from the ConfigMap into the `/app/config` path.

 <details>
   <summary>Not sure how?</summary>